Locally owned & operated, serving Little Rock since 2018

 Catching problems early prevents bigger damage.
 A slow leak from a valve can become a flood that damages your floor and walls.
 A struggling heating element that gets ignored can cause the whole electrical system to fail.
 Small repairs now prevent emergency situations later.

-Your energy bills improve when repairs fix efficiency problems.
-A water heater with one failed heating element runs constantly trying to keep water hot and never succeeds.
-Sediment buildup makes your heater work harder and waste energy.
+Your energy bills can improve when repairs fix efficiency problems.
+A water heater with one failed heating element runs constantly trying to keep water hot and never fully succeeds.
+Sediment buildup reduces efficiency by forcing your heater to work harder and waste energy.
 Proper repairs restore normal energy usage.

 You extend your water heater's life by several years.
-A water heater that gets timely repairs when needed can last 12 to 15 years instead of failing at 8 or 10 years.
-The cost of a few repairs over the years is less than buying a new unit years early.
+There are many factors influencing water heater lifespan, but a water heater that gets timely repairs and regular maintenance can last 12 to 15 years instead of failing closer to 8 or 10.
+The cost of a few repairs over the years is typically less than buying a new unit years early.

 What to Expect When You Call for Water Heater Repair